By Blake Crouch, A plot-driven thriller about time, identity, and memory

 Recursion Movie Adaptation

-Recursion was just released this week (June 10th), but already has a movie adaptation in development.
+Recursion was just released this week (June 10th), but already has a movie and series adaptation in development.
 It was optioned over 9 months refore its release — back in October 9, 2018.
+The adaptation is being developed by Shonda Rhimes and Matt Reeves and intended for Netflix.
+It’s still early on, but I’ll update as things progress.

 I’m guessing this is partially based off of the success of the television show Wayward Pines, which is adapted from Crouch’s book series of the same name.
 Though the plot of Recursion is solid enough (in my opinion, anyway) that it’s easy to see how others could see potential for an intriguing movie to be made.